TO THE MEMBERS OF

 Report on Other Legal and Regulatory Requirements

 As required by Section 143(3) of the Act we report that:

-(a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.
+a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

-(b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.
+b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

-(c) The Balance Sheet the Statement of Profit and Loss and the Cash Flow Statement dealt with by thisReport are in agreement with the books of account maintained for thepurpose of preparation of these financial statement.
+c) The Balance Sheet the Statement of Profit and Loss including Other ComprehensiveIncome Statement of Changes in Equity and the Cash Flow Statement dealt with by thisReport are in agreement with the relevant books of accounts

-(d) In our opinion the aforesaid financial statements comply with the AccountingStandards specified under Section 133 of the Act read with Rule 7 of the Companies (Accounts)Rules 2014.
+d) In our opinion the aforesaid standalone financial statements comply with the Ind ASspecified under Section 133 of the Act read with Rule 7 of the Companies (Accounts)Rules 2014.

-(h) With respect to the adequacy of the Internal Financial Controls over financialreporting of the company and operating effectiveness of such controls refer to ourseparate report in Annexure A'.
-Our report expresses an unmodified opinion on theadequacy and operating effectiveness of the company's internal financial controls overfinancial reporting.
+f) With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate Report in "Annexure B".
+Our report expresses an unmodified opinion onthe adequacy and operating effectiveness of the Company's internal financial controls overfinancial reporting.

-(i) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us: i.
-TheCompany does not have any pending litigations.
+g) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:

 iii.
-There has been no delay in transferring amounts required to be transferred tothe Investor Education and Protection Fund by the Company.
+There were no amounts which were required to be transferred to the InvestorProtection Fund by the Company

 For Motilal & Associates